 These will be valid from the date the licence is authorised by Fife Council and will remain in force for up to 5 years as per the application.

-Please return your completed application form, any documents required and a cheque made payable to 'Fife Council' to cover the fee, to Trading Standards Team, Economy, Planning & Employability Services, Kingdom House, Kingdom Avenue, Glenrothes, KY7 5LY.
+Please return your completed application form with any relevant documents to Trading Standards Team, Economy, Planning & Employability Services, Kingdom House, Kingdom Avenue, Glenrothes, KY7 5LY.

 - 15 October to 10 November.